mrkkrp/markkarpov.com/tutorial/exceptions.md

     a /? b = Just (a / b)
 ```

-While it does not look that bad in this little example, we could quickly
+While it does not look that bad in this little example, we would quickly
-find ourselves writing all our code in `Maybe` or `Either` monads and
+find ourselves writing all our code in `Maybe` or `Either` monads and the
 corresponding transformers. `Either SomeError` monad in particular would
-have to account (in `SomeError`) for enormous number of things that can go
+have to account (in `SomeError`) for an enormous number of things that can
-wrong.
+go wrong.
 In a real-world program, there are a lot of failure scenarios that
 are indeed rather “exceptional” and normally do not happen. `SomeError` also
 would need to be extendable somehow because combining code from different
 libraries A and B would mean building a sum type capable of representing